-This program element does not support direct University funding of any kind unless exceptional circumstances are met (see below as an example).
-Note that while no direct funds flow to a LANL University partner, there are benefits to the University PI and the student:
+This program element does not support direct university funding (i.e. no subcontracts are awarded) of any kind unless exceptional circumstances are met (see below as an example).
+Note that while no direct funds flow to a LANL university partner, there are benefits to the University PI and the student:

 - a.
-The University Student Researcher requires no University financial support during the time spent at LANL (typically ~4 months/year). - b.
-LANL GRA rates are typically higher than many Universities' graduate salaries, helping to attract students to both the University and the CSES Student Fellow Program. - c.
+The University Student Researcher requires no university financial support during the time spent at LANL (typically ~4 months/year). - b.
+LANL GRA rates are typically higher than many Universities' graduate salaries, helping to attract students to both the university and the CSES Student Fellow Program. - c.
 Exposure of the student to an outside organization with many career opportunities for post-doctoral work and beyond. - d.
 University PI travel support for extended LANL visits.

-Only under exceptional circumstances, when some of the required Ph.D. thesis work cannot be done at LANL (e.g. use of a unique University facility), will CSES be prepared to write a University subcontract for that part of the work.
+Only under exceptional circumstances, when some of the required Ph.D. thesis work cannot be done at LANL (e.g. use of a unique university facility), will CSES be prepared to write a university subcontract for that part of the work.
 This must be clearly described in the proposal, with justification for why no alternatives are possible to complete the work.